radadiya-rajesh/oneforall/README.md

 - **Add to Cart:** Users can add products to their cart and proceed to checkout.
 - **Payment:** Payment is processed through Stripe, ensuring secure transactions.

-## Deployment
-For deploying the project to a production server, you may consider using services like Heroku, DigitalOcean, or AWS.
-Ensure to:
-- Set `DEBUG=False` in your settings.
-- Configure allowed hosts and secure HTTPS for production.
-- Set up a production-ready database.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any changes or improvements.